HubJakeSnow/netflix-clone/README.md

 Dynamic Content: Utilizes the TMDB API to fetch real movie data, ensuring that the content is always up-to-date and relevant.

+Trailer Feature: Clicking on a movie image/poster searches for the trailer on YouTube then plays the trailer if it is available.

 Responsive Design: The application is designed to be fully responsive, providing a seamless experience across various devices and screen sizes.

 CSS Styling: Custom styling has been implemented using CSS to closely mimic the Netflix user interface.